-- (e) A Director who has a material personal interest in a matter that is being considered at a Board meeting must not: - (i) be present while the matter is being considered at the meeting; or - (ii) vote on the matter, unless permitted to do so by the Corporations Act, in which case the Director may:
+- (e) A Director who has a material personal interest in a matter that is being considered at a Board meeting must not: - (i) be present while the matter is being considered at the meeting; or - (ii) vote on the matter.

-- be counted in determining whether or not a quorum is present at any meeting of the Board considering that contract or arrangement or proposed contract or arrangement; - (iv) sign or countersign any document relating to that contract or arrangement or proposed contract or arrangement; and - (v) vote in respect of, or in respect of any matter arising out of, the contract or arrangement or proposed contract or arrangement.
+- (iii) be counted in determining whether or not a quorum is present at any meeting of the Board considering that contract or arrangement or proposed contract or arrangement; - (iv) sign or countersign any document relating to that contract or arrangement or proposed contract or arrangement; and - (v) vote in respect of, or in respect of any matter arising out of, the contract or arrangement or proposed contract or arrangement.